Welcome to my book writing journey…where anything is possible!

 Buried deep in my heart, under the polish and professionalism, I knew this was not my dream.
 I always felt like a square peg trying desperately to fit into a round hole.
 And I never really fit.

 Eventually, my zest for my career turned sour but I didn’t want to see or admit it.
 Even though I’d lost my passion for my work, I was doing what I thought I ”should” because of the money and the image.

 Who steps away from all those years of hard work?
 The great salary?
 The benefits?
 The title?
 Not me, that’s for sure.

 These next words are hard for me to write.
 It still causes me a great deal of pain and grief.
 It all started to unravel the day the man I reported to was terminated.
 He was an outstanding boss, mentor, supporter and he is still a dear friend to this day.

 The politics and posturing seeping from the corner offices were more than he could bear and, after giving 25 years of his life to the company, they walked him out the door without even letting him say goodbye.

 It broke my heart to witness how poorly they treated him.
 He didn't deserve to be dealt with so disrespectfully after all of his loyalty, kindness, and hard work.

 I also knew at that moment I was in trouble.
 The big guns were now pointing straight at me.

 Regret that I ignored the writing on the wall still burns inside of me.
 I cried as I cleaned out his office.
 To add insult to injury, they expected me to do his job and my job for over 6 months while they took their time deciding if they were going to offer me the role or not.

-I remember walking into meetings with my sparkly jewellery and my hair and make up just so and be the only woman sitting at the table.
+I remember walking into meetings with my sparkly jewelry and my hair and make-up just so and be the only woman sitting at the table.
 I wasn’t invited to lunch with "the boys".
 They said snide things about me behind my back.
 My ideas and opinions were rarely heard.